abmap/nanoBERT/README.md

 -----

 ## Extending nanoBERT
-nanoBERT was build on the Hugging Face framwork and
+nanoBERT was built on the Hugging Face framwork and can be extended to to serve as pretrained basis for a sequence classification.
+Refer to the documentation on https://huggingface.co/docs/transformers/index

 ### Citation